Lumbar Fusion in Cincinnati

 Use of Rods to Support the Spinal Column

-In addition to the fusion itself, rods may be used to increase the stability of the spinal column.
+In addition to the fusion itself, screws and rods, or other implants, may be used to increase the stability of the spinal column.
 As the body ages, degeneration begins to naturally occur in discs, ligaments, and joints.
 This can gradually lead to a spinal deformity or cause additional problems.
 A lumbar fusion can help prevent a spinal deformity from getting worse, or correct it all together.

 What to Expect From a Lumbar Fusion